-In this lab, you learned about the architectural wizard and the IP Catalog of the Vivado tool.
-You used the architectural wizard to generate a 5 MHz clock and the IP Catalog to generate a counter.
-The IP catalog is a powerful tool providing various functional blocks enabling higher productivity.
+In this lab, you learned about the Architectural Wizard and the IP Catalog system available in the IP Catalog of the Vivado tool.
+You used the Architectural Wizard to generate a 5 MHz clock and the IP Catalog to generate a counter.
+The IP Catalog system is a powerful tool providing various functional blocks enabling higher productivity.